digitalivp/RAHT/README.md

 ```

 # FOR TESTING, ON MATLAB EXECUTE:
-## Test 1: CODER AND DECODER
-This test will compute the transformed coefficients that will be writen to file 'test.bin', decode the colors matrix from file and display the resulting Root Mean Squared Error.
-The RMSE is higher in this case due to quantization
+This test will compute the transformed coefficients that will be writen to file 'test.raht', decode the colors matrix from file and display the resulting Root Mean Squared Error.

 ```matlab
 load test.mat